Studying the radiation of a white dwarf star falling onto a black hole: Introduction

 \section{Introduction}

-It is very hard to detect black hole-white dwarf binaries.
-However, based on known population of white dwarfs, predicted population of black holes, and several possible mechanisms for binaries formation it is expected that such systems exist \cite{Tutuk07}.
+Black hole (BH)-white dwarf (WD) binaries are challenging to detect.
+However, given the known population of WDs, the predicted population of BHs, and several possible formation channels, such systems are expected to exist \citep{Ergma98,Tutuk07}.
+One place to search for them is among ultracompact X-ray binaries (UCXBs), a subgroup of low-mass X-ray binaries with very short orbital periods ($< 80$ minutes) and a degenerate donor star, which can be a white dwarf transferring material to a compact object (either a neutron star or a BH; see the recent catalog of \citealt{ArmasPadilla23}).
+So far, two UCXBs have been identified as candidates hosting a stellar-mass BH and a white dwarf: a source in the globular cluster 47~Tuc \citep{MillerJones15} and IGR~J17285-2922 \citep{Stoop21}.

-An X-ray data search of nearby galaxies NGC 4636 and NGC 5128 uncovers two sources of ultraluminous X-ray flares from sources not associated with the galactic centres \cite{Irwin16}.
-All these X-ray bursts have similar rise time, which is less than one minute and the decay time of about an hour.
+Interestingly, there are also sources in external galaxies that may be explained by peculiar WD-BH systems.
+In particular, a search of X-ray data from the nearby galaxies NGC~4636 and NGC~5128 has uncovered two sources of ultraluminous X-ray flares not associated with galactic centers \citep{Irwin16}.
+All these X-ray bursts have similar rise time, which is less than 1 minute and a decay time of about an hour.
 The first source flared once, with an estimated peak X-ray luminosity of $9 \times 10^{40}$erg s$^{-1}$, while the second flared five times and it was $\sim 10$ times weaker.
-Prior to and after the flare, a 0.3-10 keV luminosity of the first source was of $7.9 \times10^{38}$ erg s$^{-1}$ and $4 \times10^{37}$ erg s$^{-1}$ in the case of the second source.
+Prior to and after the flare, a 0.3-10 keV luminosity of the first source was of $7.9 \times10^{38}$ erg s$^{-1}$ and $4 \times10^{37}$ erg s$^{-1}$, respectively, in the case of the second source.